Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/begin-enum.png" alt="">

-Through your enumeration, you've identified that the user account initially compromised has Administrative privileges on a machine in the network.
+Through your enumeration, you've identified that the user account you obtained has Administrative privileges on a machine in the network.

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/find-localadminaccess-usera.png" alt="">

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/powerview-clientA-admin.png" alt="">

-From here, you'll want to perform lateral movement to gain access the machine.
-This blog post will cover some of these lateral movement techniques.
-Let's talk about some ways we can go about performing lateral movement - specifically with PSExec, SMBExec, and WMIExec available with Impacket.
+From here, this is where you'll want to perform lateral movement to gain access the machine.
+This blog post will cover some lateral movement techniques that can be used.

+Let's talk about some ways we can go about performing lateral movement - specifically with PSExec, SMBExec, and WMIExec available in Impacket.

 PSExec
 ---